 The spacers are 27mm long and were drilled and tapped M6.
 This then allows countersunk M6 bolts to be used to fix the bottom plate and keep the bolt heads flush.

-The completed mill.
-Before starting this modification I felt daunted by the amount of machining required to make the parts and the size of them, but this has been a good project and has come together rather well.
+Before starting this modification I felt daunted by the amount of machining required to make the parts and the size of them.
+However, this has been a good project and has come together rather well.

-This is really worth doing as I will not have to remove the head and disassemble it every time I get a jam on the head.
+This is really worth doing as I will not have to remove the head and disassemble it every time I get a jam.

 The noise levels are now much lower than either the metal or plastic gears and the rotation is very smooth.

-The only small items that need to be done are a belt guard and a lever to lock the rotation of the shaft so that tightening the main nut onto the belt drive is easier and something to react the forces when tightening the collets.
+The only small items that need to be done are a belt guard and a lever to lock the rotation of the shaft.
+This will mean tightening the main nut onto the belt drive is easier and there will be something to react the forces when tightening the collets.

 You can see that the overall height is very compact.
-27mm between the upper and lower aluminium plates.
+There is just 27mm between the upper and lower aluminium plates.

-The 6mm belt is more than man enough for the power and torque levels, will let you know how long the belts last.
+The 6mm belt is more than man enough for the power and torque levels.
+I will let you know how long the belts last.